 This is one good reason for reading your own work aloud when editing.

-Reading aloud helps you identify where a sentence doesn’t make the sense you intended, or where too many commas make it difficult to read.
+There are apps that will reading your work aloud; some of them are free.
+My current version of MSWord has this as a feature.
+It sounds robotic, but it can help you identify where a sentence doesn’t make the sense you intended, or where too many commas make it difficult to read.
 When there is little or no scope for ambiguity, commas can be dropped, especially if they’re getting in each others’ way.

 In fact, I’m beginning to adopt a new comma philosophy that I haven’t found anywhere else… yet.